 Below are mule saddles for sale.
-A mule is a cross between a male donkey and a female horse.
-Mules are popular among many riders for trail riding, jumping, ranch work, or any other riding activity that horses are commonly used for.
-They are often prized for their level-headedness, endurance, and for being sure-footed in rough terrain.
-Even though a mule is one-half horse, its conformation is usually very different and many if not most mules benefit from a saddle made for their body type.
-For more information about mules please scroll down beneath the saddles for sale.
+Mule saddles look like a horse saddle in many ways, but they are built fit a mule’s conformation instead of a horse’s conformation.
+Mules are popular among many riders for trail riding, pleasure, ranch work, or any other riding activity that horses are commonly used for.
+For more information about mules and mule saddle please scroll down beneath the saddles for sale.

-Below: A dark brown mule walks down a steep, rocky hillside on a competitive trail ride.
+Below: A saddled, dark brown mule walks down a steep, rocky hillside on a competitive trail ride.

 Comparison Shop For Mule Saddles

-Below are mule saddles for sale from several major online sellers.
+Below are mule saddles for sale from eBay and HorseSaddleShop.

 - Most of the saddles shown are new, but some might be used.